wikimedia/wikimedia-ocr/README.md

       }
     }

-Note that you should only set the `lang` parameter in some particular cases.
+Note that you should only set the `lang` parameter for languages that require it.
 The [documentation](https://cloud.google.com/vision/reference/rest/v1/images/annotate#imagecontext) informs us of the following:

 > In most cases, an empty value yields the best results since it enables automatic language detection.